ryangray/quickfont/README.md

 the addresses are used since they are now only referenced once.
 Changed the MC loader to print all the hex digits then invert each pair as it loads the bytes to give a progress bar effect.

+### Version 2.2c - 16 August 2022
+Added changing the app background color with `shift+1` and `shift+2`.
+Added caps lock toggling in test mode.
+Fixed not zeroing the d() array when using the clear all bits function, which was scrambling the subsequent editing.